Wednesday, December 25, 2019

 aka Welcome to Spring Break

 I've never been to an execution before but I've seen enough movies to know that if the person who's about to be executed swears that they'll come back to get their revenge, that's a threat that you shouldn't blow off too easily.
 It's advice like that that could've helped the poor folks of Manatee Beach.
 After executing Diablo, leader of the Demons motorcycle gang, for a crime he didn't commit, corpses start to pile up around town.
 The powers that be are keen to cover up the murders but a plucky college quarterback and his dead-eyed bartender gal pal won't rest until the find out who's behind the killings.
-If you seen a slasher movie before, you won't have much trouble figuring out who's the killer.
+If you've seen a slasher movie before, you won't have much trouble figuring out who's the killer.
 It's pretty obvious within the first ten minutes or so.
 That said, Nightmare Beach is still an enjoyable late period slasher, with good performances from John Saxon and Michael Parks.

 Rating: 68%